Design Crossroads

 These examples get off the topic of Ai in design.
 But I have never considered design as one dimensional.
 Massimo Vignelli said that if you can design one thing, you can design anything.
 The point here is that you can use the principals of design along with Ai to solve problems in any space, industry or sector.
 But the technology must be evolved to support that effort.
 That will depend on individual efforts.

-These are some ways that can be done:
+These are some ways that it can be done:

 In all of the presentations and panel discussions at the Fashion x Ai symposium, a red thread emerged: acknowledgement that we are still in the early days of this technological movement and a certain ambivalence with regard to its value and staying power.
 New technologies can have both good and bad results.
 My efforts will be driven towards making Ai a design tool to do good.